What Time Do Leopard Geckos Wake Up?

 Overall, ensuring that your leopard gecko has a comfortable and consistent environment, including proper temperature and lighting conditions, can help promote healthy sleep habits and duration.

-You may also like: How Do I Know If My Leopard Gecko Is Dying?
+You may also like: How Many Watts Does A Leopard Gecko Need?

 How to Set the Right Temperature for Your Leopard Gecko